RodolfoLSS/ClashRoyaleMatchPrediction/README.md

-# ClashRoyaleMatchPrediction
+# Clash Royale Matches

-Predict the result of a Clash Royale match.
+Scrapping data of Clash Royale matches and generating a dataset.